Sing the 50 United States!: Contents and illustrations

 The book features the Cat in the Hat alongside two Little Cat helpers, guiding readers through the names of all fifty states.
-The found materials included a cover sketch and art direction notes.
-The inside dust jacket will feature a map of the United States.
-The illustrations will be completed in Seuss's signature style by Tom Brannon.
+The found materials includes a cover sketch and art direction notes.
+The inside dust jacket features a map of the United States.
+The illustrations were completed in Seuss's signature style by Tom Brannon.

 Related projects

 Dr. Seuss Enterprises has announced plans for a related music video to be released on the official Dr. Seuss YouTube channel.
 In addition, the company will sponsor a nationwide "backpack build" program, distributing backpacks filled with Dr. Seuss books and school supplies to students in all 50 states.